tommyxchow/frosty/README.md

 As a result, the millions of users of these services have an unideal viewing experience on the official Twitch app.
 In the stream chat, only text is positioned where emotes should be (imagine only being able to see :emoji_code: rather than the emojis themselves).

-This app aims to bring these emotes and other general quality of life features to both iOS and Android.
+Frosty aims to bring these emotes and other general quality of life features to **both iOS and Android**.

 ## Setup